NUKnightLab/scenevr-author/README.md

 All of this should be one-time setup.
 If you make changes that impact other developers setting up to work on this code, be sure to update this!

+These are the key steps.
+Some of these things are explained below in more detail.

+* Check out the repository
+* copy `env.sh.example` to `env.sh`
+  * Look through the file to see if you need to edit anything. (read the comments)
+  * run `source env.sh`
+* get a copy of `scenevr_client_secret.json` from another developer and put it in the root of your local repo.
+This should never be * Make a python virtual environment stored in Git.
+* run `pip install -r requirements.txt`
+* run `npm install`
+* run `npm run devinit`

+The above should all be something you only have to do once.

+* run `npm run server`
+* open `https://localhost:5000/` in your browser.
+The first time, you'll have to confirm a security exception for your self-signed certificate.

+If you're working on HTML/CSS/JS as well as server side stuff:
+* run `npm run watch`

 ## Server development
 ### Shell environment